-You will be monitored before and after each nebulised dose (dosing visit) during 12 scheduled dosing visits.
+There will be a minimum of 15 visits over one year.
+Your child will be monitored before and after each nebulised dose (dosing visit) during 12 scheduled dosing visits.
 The schedule of visits is 4 weeks +/- 5 days for 48 weeks with further details given below.
 You will be given a flow chart summarising the sequence of study visits:

-- Introductory visit -new patients only (i.e. those not previously involved in Run-In study) (3-4 hours).
-This is to help us get to know you and for you to familiarise yourself with the tests before the trial starts.
+- Introductory visit new patients only (i.e. those not previously involved in Run-In study) (3-4 hours) This is to help us get to know you and your child and for you both to familiarise yourself with the tests before the trial starts.
 However, it is not essential and, particularly if you have a long distance to travel or other time commitments, we can discuss omitting this visit with you. - Eligibility and Consent visit (selected subgroup patients only- see below) (2-3 hours) - 3.
 Screening visit all patients (3-4 hours) - 4.
 Pre-dosing nasal PD visits up to 3 (nasal subgroup only) - 5.
 Pre-dosing bronchoscopy (bronchoscopy subgroup only) - 6.
-Dosing visits x 12 (4-6 hours) - 7.
-Post-dosing day 2 visits $(1^{st} 3 \text{ doses in } 1^{st} 20 \text{ patients only})$ (2 hours) - 8.
+Dosing visits x 12 (3-4 hours)

+- 7. Post-dosing day 2 visits (1st 3 doses in 1st 20 patients only) (2 hours) - 8.
 Follow up visits on Days 14 and 28 (+/-2days) post-dosing (3-4 hours)